 Yet, it’s another squandered opportunity that with all those different personalities we follow one linear mission path; we’re not choosing between Parrish or Moore’s differing styles, taking a non-lethal path as the Doc suggests, using tech as pushed by Heather or trying sly manipulation like the collaborator; Brady should rise up to Walker’s position, choosing the path the resistance takes.
 There’s serious disagreements, betrayals and bad ideas being bandied about as the resistance tries to work out what to do without a leader, but Brady just goes along with it, walking into messes we can see coming.

 There’s also signs of corner-cutting or crappy porting.
 Brady has a cellphone for messages, missions, maps etc. but to close it you have to use a different key which can’t be reassigned, and when you hide from patrols in dumpsters or portaloos, the game flags which key to exit – except it’s not that key.
-You can pick up bricks to injure or distract the KPA, but more than once the brick disappeared and Brady fired an invisible weapon just at the moment I was trying to be quiet.
+You can pick up bricks to injure or distract the KPA, but more than once the brick disappeared as I swung it, and instead Brady fired an invisible weapon just at the moment I was trying to be quiet.
 It also suffers from basic refresh; I turned a corner to see ‘save the civilian’ and did so, retreated then rounded the corner again to see the same scenario.
-I needed to save ten civilians to trigger Hearts and Minds and did them all on that one guy just by backing up until the area refreshed, and twice I entered areas and had to leave then return to trigger the cut-scene.
+I needed to save ten civilians to trigger Hearts and Minds and did them all on that one guy just by backing up enough to refresh the event, and twice I entered areas and had to leave then return to trigger the cut-scene.

 So, with the wussy Goliath in tow, it’s off to rescue Walker in a good but blatantly obvious double-cross mission; and then it’s back to more Hearts and Minds for at least two more areas before the final mission takes shape.
 We’ve been lulled into this sense that once Walker is recovered we’re revolting, that we’ve been laying the groundwork but while the twist works well and guts the resistance (sending Moore into a great meltdown), the game doesn’t double-down.
 We fall back into Hearts and Minds missions and just lose all momentum.
 The final ‘free philly’ mission is a great fight though, with airships dropping gas bombs, Moore let off the leash and a desperate battle.
 Finally, some anarchy.

 In ‘Beyond the Wall’, the final DLC, it turns out our little REBELLION was crushed by the KPA and Brady discovers their true goal was to use the US as a staging ground to attack Europe.
 So we failed then?
 Joining with a NATO operative, Brady’s bunch storm a nuclear bunker to launch an EMP at the KPA’s satellites and disrupt their invasion to inspire Europe and NATO into joining against Korea.
 Now that’s a revolution.
 That’s an ending, or at least a franchise-starter.
 And one I’m not willing to pay extra for.
 Rage Quit.
-Perhaps that DLC was intended as a full sequel before the middling returns killed off any chance but still, putting your ending in a DLC is not going to win hearts and minds of gamers.
+Putting your ending in a DLC is not going to win hearts and minds of gamers.

 The DLC thing gets worse.
 I even got suckered into paying for Horse Armour.
 A cool skin for the bikes you tear around on, I knew what I was paying for but they’re actually only available in the bombed out area.
 The slum and city areas, despite having roads and cars can’t be traversed with vehicles – which is a shame, it was awesome fun riding bikes through the ruins and buildings.
 Damn DLC.